TeamofMIS/meet/index.md

 ## Upcoming Events

-- 01/12/2022, Yuxuan Yang will share his recent research.
+- 02/07/2022, We will discuss our research progress, and Yuxuan Yang will share his recent research.

 ## Scheduled Events